Fad diet: Health claims evaluations

-Fad diets have variable results as these include a variety of different diets.
-They tend to result in short-term weight loss, but afterwards, the weight is often regained.
+Fad diets have variable results, as these include different diets.
+They tend to result in short-term weight loss, but afterwards, the weight is usually regained.

 The restrictive approach, regardless of whether the diet prescribes eating large amounts of high-fiber vegetables, no grains, or no solid foods, tend to be nutritionally unsound, and can cause serious health problems if followed for more than a few days.

 A considerable disadvantage of fad diets is that they encourage the notion of a diet as a short-term behavior, instead of a sustainable lifelong change.
-Indeed, fad diets often fail to re-educate dieters about a healthy nutrition, portion control and under-emphasize efforts and especially physical activity, so that followers cannot acquire the skills and knowledge they need for long-term maintenance of their desired weight, even if that weight is achieved in the short-term.
+Indeed, fad diets often fail to re-educate dieters about healthy nutrition or portion control, and under-emphasize efforts that dieters cannot establish long-term maintenance of their desired weight, even if that weight is achieved in the short-term.
 Several diets are also unsustainable in the long-term, and thus dieters revert to old habits after deprivation of some foods which may lead to binge eating.
 Fad diets generally fail to address the causes of poor nutrition habits, and thus are unlikely to change the underlying behavior and the long-term outcomes.

-Some fad diets are associated with increased risks of cardiovascular diseases, kidney stones, and mental disorders such as eating disorders and depression, and dental risks.
+Some fad diets are associated with increased risks of cardiovascular diseases, kidney stones, and mental disorders, such as eating disorders, depression, and dental risks.
 For instance, long-term low-carbohydrate high-fat diets are associated with increased cardiac and non-cardiac mortality.
 Teenagers following fad diets are at risk of permanently stunted growth.